hamidmanoochehri/Paper_SRA/README.md

 # Project Title

-code implementation of the PathMoCo paper: https://arxiv.org/abs/2410.17514
+code implementation of the SRA paper: https://arxiv.org/abs/2410.17514

 ## Table of Contents